 Pokemon Go is a world phenomenon.
-It’s also real-world proof of what location-based marketing, aka proximity marketing, can do.
+It’s also real-world proof of what location-based marketing can do.
+This is also known as proximity marketing.

 Proximity marketing has been around for a few years now, but it’s about to go mainstream.
 This new location-based advertising allows businesses to alert customers about things such as local deals, events and resources that help drive sales.
 It’s already being used by the likes of Samsung, Volkswagon, Spotify, Starbucks and more.

 Let’s say one of your customers just walked into your retail store and you want to let them know about the benefits of your rewards program.
-You can push a mobile notification to them, which might lead them to a webpage that talks about the benefits and helps your customer get signed up immediately, so they can take advantage of an immediate 20% off of their purchases today.
+You can push mobile notifications to them.
+This can lead them to a webpage that talks about the benefits and helps your customer get signed up immediately.
+You can then offer something like an immediate 20% off of their purchases that day, for signing up.
 The devices that drive proximity marketing can even allow a customer to pay with their mobile device.

 This trendsetting technology is driven by connectivity via bluetooth, NFC, cell towers and WiFi.
 The devices themselves are small, concealable transmitters that make the connection between you and the consumer almost seamless.
 Backend software runs your advertising messages and consumer actions.